The Man Who Cheated Himself - A Meeting In The Park

 ... from the 1950s ...
 The over-the-top hedge now hides the driveway from this spot but this 1953 photo captures it.
 The original Washington Street entrance was abandoned in favor of the side entrance during Alma's tenure.
 Incidentally, the Spreckels mansion was featured two years later in the movie The Sniper and again five years after that in Pal Joey.

 Then ...
 Cullen tells her about the latest ballistics evidence but she's more interested in asking him if he would marry her.
 Knowing she's been married twice before, he's reluctant to commit (er, and didn't she just shoot her last husband?).
-The view looks across Pacific Heights to Fort Mason and over the north bay to Alcatraz and Angel Island.
+The view looks past Pacific Heights to Fort Mason and across the north bay to Alcatraz and Angel Island.

-... and Now, Ms Steel's hedge is being trimmed but still gets in the way of the view across the Bay for passers-by.
+... and Now, Ms Steel's hedge is being sculpted but still gets in the way of the view across the Bay for passers-by at street level.